oracle-livelabs/converged/microservices-ords-security/apigw/apigw.md

     </copy>
     ```

 * You'll find a [script](https://raw.githubusercontent.com/oracle/microservices-datadriven/main/workshops/dcms-ords-sec/apigw/apigw-stress-script.js) to load with 400 RPS for 1 second.
-You could change the rate,duration,etc. modifying **scenarios: {}** parameters in the script:
+You could change the rate, duration, etc. modifying **scenarios: {}** parameters in the script:

     ```script
     <copy>